 Abby Slutsky has a M.Ed., and has substitute taught and tutored for more than 12 years.

 This is the year of virtual learning, and your child is home trying to master lessons in front of a computer.
-Creating the right work space for your child is important because his work area will help make him attentive.
+Creating the right workspace for your child is key, because, without a good space for virtual learning, your child might not be able to focus at all.
 No one wants to be uncomfortable while they are trying to do a task that they may not choose.
 These tips can help you create the perfect learning environment for your child while he learns at home.

 Factors that can affect your child’s learning and attention span are: